-Firstly, I would point to the mistaken faith in technology, the failure to understand what technology is, and where it comes from.There is no mechanical replacement for the nuances of the organic human touch in any craft or techne, in any type of creation from the simplest to the most monumental.
+Firstly, I would point to the mistaken faith in technology itself, the failure to understand what technology is, and where it comes from.There is no mechanical replacement for the nuances of the organic human touch in any craft or techne, in any ‘object that is made’ from the simplest to the most monumental.

-What is it?
+But what is it?
 Derived from the Greek, the root of techne is τέχνη, is often translated as ‘craftsmanship’, ‘craft’, or ‘art’.
 Technology being the artful and functional answer to philosophical questions posed in the spirit of experiment and curiosity.
 It is not a ‘commercial’ exploit, and its social benefit in any sense is generally incidental.
 It is the pursuit of knowledge; it is Fleming discovering penicillin and Galileo the telescope; it is derived from the combination of imagination and ingenuity of the people who’s word this is.
-It is not produced by an ability universal to the entire globe.
+It is not produced by an ability which universal.

-What is the functional point of a driverless car over a train?
+Diverless cars: what is the functional point of a driverless car over a train?
 The driverless car faces many variables requiring the organic deftness of a human hand (to avoid the almost limitless random accident possibilities).
 If it is a matter of perpetually following a single route, what is the advantage of the expensive and intricate technology required to keep the road filled with insentient automatons?
 And how is their use then practical when it merely displaces a human work force that is then either dangerously mass-impoverished, or in need of state benefits to survive?
-At what point does the locally grown and made become less hassle than the super-complex system?
+At what point does the locally grown and made become less hassle than the goods of the supercomplex supply chain system?
+Additionally, people used to drive for fun, it is still as such considered a sport, another outlet for a man to test his mettle and have fun.
+Now it is reduced to a safety transport routine.

-Additionally there is the ongoing conundrum of the ‘robot’ as a concept.
-Robots require enormously expensive, technical, highly trained assemblers and maintenance systems, simply to create a less functional facsimile of a creature (a human worker) which you can create by making love to a woman.
-As there are abundant humans about, and as their creation is an intricate aspect of our life’s purpose,lives which require employment and fulfilment and meaning, the creation of a less capable, high-maintenance machine to clumsily imitate and supposedly replace a human seems irrational.
-The ridiculous plastic sex dolls of contemporary ill repute come to mind – a totally pointless carnival trick for the perverse misanthrope.
-Only by the spoiled American values of luxury-increasing and wilful idleness (an anti-Greek notion) can we rationalize the creation of bordellos of plastic sex dolls which are themselves inferior even to one’s unaided imagination.
-It is that feeble techno-excitement of the latest iphone, the convenience-culture mob frenzy for the latest ease-increasing knick-knack.
-Which itself only sets an already declining culture along a new axis, replacing abundant old jobs with fewer much more specialized ones, all to attain a pathetic quasi-democratic pipe-dream that cheapens life for everyone on the seemingly bottomless ride from quality to quantity.
+The ridiculous plastic sex dolls of contemporary ill repute come to mind – a totally pointless carnival trick for the misanthrope loser.
+Only by the spoiled values of luxury-increasing and wilful idleness (an anti-Greek notion) can we rationalize the creation of bordellos of plastic sex dolls which are themselves inferior even to one’s unaided imagination.
+It is that feeble techno-excitement of the latest HD TV or running shoe, the convenience-culture mob frenzy for the trendy ease-increasing knick-knack.
+Which itself only sets an already declining culture along a new axis, replacing abundant old jobs with fewer and more specialized ones (robot maintenance).
+And all this to supposedly attain a pathetic quasi-democratic pipe-dream that cheapens life for everyone on the seemingly bottomless ride from quality to quantity.